Lilach99/Information-Retrieval-Project-H-L/README.md

 In order to run the project on your computer, you have to install a Java developing environement, such as Intelj Idea.
 After downloading the project, you should make sure you add the needed libraries to the project (Lucene libraries and Gson library).
-In addition, you have to add the json file of the Webscope L6 dataset to the project directory.
+In addition, you have to add the json file of the Webscope L6 dataset, and the answerbag dataset text files (questions and answers) to the project directory.

 ## The Classes